microsoft/Dynamics-365-Fraud-Protection-Samples/power app sample/readme.md

 ## Overview

-This is a fully packaged solution for the **D365 Fraud Protection Portal Admin App** that serves multiple purposes:
+This is a fully packaged solution for the **Dynamics 365 Fraud Protection Portal Admin App** that serves multiple purposes:

 - Demonstrate the extensibility capabilities of Fraud Protection Event Tracing and provide an open-source reference for those creating their own custom Power App.
 - Provide IT Engineers and Fraud Managers with a toolset for actively monitoring latency measurements for their Fraud Protection instance as well as maintaining an interactive audit log of Fraud Protection portal related events.